Chart Color Schemes

 Craigieburn - North West is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Craigieburn-North West has a high level of cultural diversity, with 58.6% of its population born overseas and 74.2% speaking a language other than English at home.
-Christianity is the dominant religion in Craigieburn-North West, comprising 37.3% of its population.
-Notably, the category 'Other' makes up 15.9%, which is significantly higher than Greater Melbourne's average of 5.9%.
+Craigieburn-North West is among the most culturally diverse areas in Australia, with 58.6% of its population born overseas and 74.2% speaking a language other than English at home as of 2016 Census data.
+Christianity is the main religion in Craigieburn-North West, comprising 37.3% of people.
+However, 'Other' religions make up 15.9%, substantially higher than Greater Melbourne's average of 5.9%.

 Frequently Asked Questions - Diversity